 Participation is aimed at national authorities and agencies with responsibility for achieving safe and acceptable radioactive waste management, both regulators and operators.
 At the outset, it was recognised that there are radioecological and other data and information issues that are common to specific assessments required in many countries.

 The project focuses on key radionuclides and the key biosphere migration and accumulation mechanisms relevant to those radionuclides.
-The mutual support within a commonly focused project is intended to make more efficient use of skills and resources, and provide a transparent and traceable basis for the choices of parameter values as well as for the wider interpretation of information used in assessments.
+Collaboration through projects focused on mutual research needs is intended to make efficient use of skills and resources, and provide a common, transparent and traceable basis for the choices of modelling approaches and parameter values, as well as for the wider interpretation of information used in assessments.

-Particular emphasis is placed on key data required for the assessment of long-lived radionuclide and other contaminant migration and accumulation in the biosphere, and the associated radiological impact, following release to the environment from solid waste disposal facilities and legacy sites.
+Particular emphasis is placed on key data for the assessment of long-lived radionuclide migration and accumulation in the biosphere, and the associated radiological impact, following discharge or release to the surface environment.

-The project is driven by assessment needs identified from previous and on-going assessment projects.
-Where common needs are identified within different assessment projects in different countries, a common effort can be applied to finding solutions.
-Such solutions may readily take account of the BIOMASS Theme 1 Data Protocol, among other things [IAEA, 2003 “Reference Biospheres” for Solid Radioactive Waste Disposal: report of Theme 1 of the BIOsphere Modelling and ASSessment Programme (BIOMASS), IAEA-BIOMASS-6.
-International Atomic Energy Agency, Vienna.]
-The modelling issues considered include:-
+The work is driven by assessment needs, as identified from previous and on-going assessment projects.
+Where common needs are identified within different assessment projects in different countries, a collaborative effort can efficiently be applied to finding consistent solutions.

 The results of BIOPROTA may range from relatively precise suggestions on what data to apply to particular modelling approaches for specific assessment situations, to the provision of advice on more generic types of information that should be taken into account when making assessment and modelling assumptions.